-Eckart Preu was named Music Director of the Stamford Symphony in October 2005.
+Eckart Preu has been Music Director of the Stamford Symphony since October 2005.

 The Stamford Symphony consists of 60 musicians, all of whom are members of professional musicians’ unions.
 It is the only fully professional orchestra in southern Connecticut.

-The Orchestra’s home is the Stamford Center for the Arts' 1586-seat Palace Theatre, a spectacularly renovated former vaudeville house in the heart of Stamford’s downtown.
-It also performs regularly at the Steinway Piano Gallery of Westport, the Stamford Museum and Nature Center, and Stamford’s Columbus Park.
+The Stamford Symphony's home is the Stamford Center for the Arts' 1586-seat Palace Theatre, a spectacularly renovated former vaudeville house in the heart of Stamford’s downtown.
+It also performs regularly at the Stamford Museum and Nature Center.

-The Stamford Symphony’s subscription season features a series of five HARMAN Orchestra Classics concerts, each performed on both a Saturday night and a Sunday afternoon; a series of three chamber music recitals; and a series of three Sunday afternoon mini-concerts for families with children.
-The Orchestra also plays free outdoor pops concerts in the summer.
-This year, the Stamford Symphony is inaugurating a new recital program designed to introduce tomorrow’s classical music stars.
+The Stamford Symphony’s subscription season features a series of five HARMAN Orchestra Classics concerts, each performed on both a Saturday night and a Sunday afternoon and a series of three Sunday afternoon family musical programs.

 About 2,300 concertgoers attend Stamford Symphony performances during a HARMAN Orchestra Classics Series weekend.